 - Fund governance;

 - Investment objective;

 - Risk and return;

 - Diversification of risks;

 - Strategic management;

 - Investment managers;

 - Cash flow management;

+- AVCs;

 - Responsible Investment; and

 - Compliance with, and review of, the SIP.

 Separate SIPs have been agreed with RMG and POL.
-Both SIPs were updated as at 29th September 2020.
+Both SIPs were updated as in December 2021.
 Each Section's spread of investments continues to balance security and growth in order to pay the RMPP's benefits when they become due.
-The SIPs for both RMG and POL are included in full on pages 46 to 59.

-The SIPs are also available to Plan members on request.
+The SIPs for both RMG and POL are included from page 46 and can be accessed on the Plan's website www.royalmailpensionplan.co.uk in the media library section The SIPs are also available to Plan members on request.
 The Trustee confirms that it complies with the updated Myners' Principles which provide guidance on best practice in investment decision-making.